 - Patrick Stewart Speech: Picard tries to convince the aliens that humans are naturally curious, and when inconsistencies (the moss, Worf's wrist, the ship's clock) made the cover story implausible, they were compelled to solve the mystery.
 The aliens accept this explanation.

 - Spotting the Thread: The potted moss and Worf's broken wrist are the first clues to suggest the crew was out for far longer than Data claims.

 - Talking Through Technique: One of the clues Dr. Crusher discovers is that Worf's hand was broken and the bones set by a doctor.
 She realizes that she herself is the only person who would have set them that exact way.

 - Technobabble: Humorously lampshaded.
 Data gives a long-winded technobabble explanation for why the moss grew much larger than it would have, and after he leaves, Picard asks Geordi if he believes him.
 Despite all their technobabble solutions, they do not.

 - Tongue-Tied: Though they aren't willing to trust all 1,000+ people on the Enterprise with their secret, the Paxans are willing to trust just Data.
 He certainly makes good on his promise; no amount of threats or cajoling gets him to open up.

-- Violence Is the Only Option: At both encounters, the Paxans consider destroying the Enterprise to keep their existence a secret, though it's clear they'd prefer not to since they give Picard's alternative solution a try — twice, in fact.
+- Violence Is the Only Option: During both encounters, the Paxans consider destroying the Enterprise to keep their existence a secret, though it's clear they'd prefer not to since they give Picard's alternative solution a try—twice, in fact.

 - The Voice: The Paxans are never seen, only heard as a deep, unnatural voice when they speak through Troi (and even that is probably not what they really sound like).